CISOfy/handbook/README.md

 For email usage the rule is simple: use the official address you received only.
 No personal accounts or servers are approved for communications with other employees and contractors.

+## Confidentiality
+All information received (internally and externally) is considered confidential by default.
+If you want to allow documents to be used by the general public, mark them as public.
+This does only apply to non-sensitive information.
+Always use personal judgement to determine if it warrants to mark something public.

+Exception: the website is public by default and does not have to be marked as such.
+The website however can't serve any confidential data.

 ## Travel
 Travelling can be joy, or a pain.
 Check first with your manager what we can do regarding travelling and accomodations like hotel nights.